sigurdkampevold/media_mood/index.markdown

   </blockquote>
 </div>

-Let's consider subjectivity score of the above quote.
+Let's consider the subjectivity score of the above quote.
 As the speaker of the quote is Donald Trump, you might not be surprised that it receives a subjectivity score of $1.00$.
 Actually, a large amount of the quotes in Quotebank receives high subjectivity scores, simply because they are communicating the opinions of the speaker.
 On the other hand, the following quote receives a subjectivity score of $0.00$.
 This is reasonable as it, for most of us, represent an objective fact:

 <div>
   <blockquote>